omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
     From 2001 through most of his early career until July 2007, Matisyahu was a member of the Chabad-Lubavitch Hasidic community in Crown Heights, Brooklyn, New York.
-However, as of 17 July 2007, he told the <i>Miami New Times</i> in an interview that he no longer &#8220;necessarily&#8221; identifies with the Lubavitch movement.
-In the interview, he stated that &#8220;&#8230;the more I'm learning about other types of Jews, I don't want to exclude myself.
-I felt boxed in.&#8221; Additionally in the autumn of 2007 while on a family vacation spent primarily in Jerusalem's Nachlaot neighborhood he has expressed interest in another Hasidic sect, that of Karlin.
+However, as of 17 July 2007, he told the <i>Miami New Times</i> in an interview that he no longer “necessarily” identifies with the Lubavitch movement.
+In the interview, he stated that “&#8230;the more I'm learning about other types of Jews, I don't want to exclude myself.
+I felt boxed in.”
+Additionally in the autumn of 2007 while on a family vacation spent primarily in Jerusalem's Nachlaot neighborhood he has expressed interest in another Hasidic sect, that of Karlin.
 As of November 2007 he has confirmed a preference to pray at the Karliner synagogue in Boro Park where the custom is to ecstatically scream prayers; however he continues to reside in Crown Heights because of his wife's affinity for the community.
   </p>

   <p>